01-edu/public/subjects/curry-entries/README.md

 ### Instructions

-This exercise consists in creating curry functions to apply in the objects entries.
+This exercise consists of creating curry functions to apply in the object's entries.
 You will have to create the following curry functions:

-- `defaultCurry` that will curry two objects in witch the second object must be the default object and returns a new object with the modifications applied by the first object
+- `defaultCurry` curries two objects in which the second object overrides the values of the first.
+If the key is not present then add it with the corresponding value.
-- `mapCurry` that replicate the function `.map`
+- `mapCurry` replicates function `.map`, where first entry is function, second is object.
-- `reduceCurry` that replicate the function `.reduce`
+- `reduceCurry` replicates function `.reduce`, where first entry is function, second is (object, initial value).
-- `filterCurry` that replicate the function `.filter`
+- `filterCurry` replicates function `.filter`, where first entry is function, second is object.

-You will also have to create for each curry function the following:
+You have to create for each curry function the following functions with one parameter `personnel`:

-- `reduceScore` that will return the total value of the scores of the persons who use the force
+- `reduceScore` that will return the total value of the scores of the persons who use the force.
 - `filterForce` that will return the force users with `shootingScores` equal or higher than 80
-- `mapAverage` that will return a new object with the propriety `averageScore` that is the averages of the scores for each person
+- `mapAverage` that will return a new object with the propriety `averageScore` that is the average of the scores for each person

 ### Notions